DHT blocker can be an effective way to stop hair loss.

 Around 2% of men taking such substances will experience lower libido, weaker erections and/or decreased ejaculatory volume.
 These effects will often take place gradually, which might make them more difficult to notice.

-Closing Thoughts About DHT Blocker
+Conclusion About DHT Blocker and Hair Loss

 Hair loss can be a frustrating condition to deal with.